User GuideReleasing Music

 The release chat is focused on preparing and submitting your release metadata.

-If you need general ONCE product help, technical platform questions, or want to submit a bug report, open Note in the app and ask there.
-Note can also look up your releases, edit metadata, and navigate you to any page in the app — just ask Note about a release by name, ask for a status-based list like your drafts, or say “take me to my releases” and Note will take you there.
-You can ask follow-up questions or request metadata changes (titles, genres, dates, etc.) and confirm the proposed edits in Note’s edit card.
-If you ask Note for an action it cannot complete, like a takedown, it can still hand you directly to the matching release page.
+If you need general ONCE product help, technical platform questions, or want to submit a bug report, open ONCE Support in the app and ask there.
+ONCE Support can also look up your releases, edit metadata, navigate you to any page in the app, and investigate some stuck-release or platform issues: just ask ONCE Support about a release by name, ask for a status-based list like your drafts, or say “take me to my releases.”
+You can request metadata changes (titles, genres, dates, etc.) and confirm proposed edits in ONCE Support’s edit card.
+If an issue needs a background fix, ONCE Support shows a persistent progress card and posts a short result in the same thread.
+Destructive actions such as takedowns are never automatic.
 For initial submissions, ID mapping, and image generation, use the main Chat Agent.

 What the Agent Collects